jpsmith5/renin_analysis/docs/README.md

 # *FoxD1* Cells to Mature Kidney Vasculature

-Here we include a step-by-step breakdown of the analyses to reproduce the data presented in "Uncovering the epigenomic determinants of kidney vascular development".
+Here we include a step-by-step breakdown of the analyses to reproduce the data presented in "Kidney vascular developmental trajectory reveals epigenetic determinants of renin cells".

 | ![expt_model.svg](img/expt_model.svg) |
 |:--:|